 With this in mind, stay tuned at the end of this list for an explanation of the differences between acoustic and electric guitars, and how you can make your acoustic guitar play more like an electric.

 The Talman series of acoustic guitars definitely fits the latter, walking a fine line between electric and acoustic guitar design.

 The Talman features a double-cutaway body in high gloss finish, 24.5” scale length and 1.69” nut width, and 11.8” radius neck.

 Available in a range of options including the TCY series with Piezo under-saddle pickup and the TCB series with magnetic soundhole pickup they are affordably priced coming in at under $400 for the base model.

 Fender Acoustasonic Stratocaster

 While Fender is one of the most recognizable guitar brands on the planet, they’ve always been far better known for the electric guitars and amplification, rather than their entry and mid-range acoustic offerings.

-The Acoustasonic series, in this regard, is quite the departure for Fender, and quite the departure in terms of acoustic guitar design in general.
+The Acoustasonic series, is quite the departure for Fender, and quite the departure in terms of acoustic guitar design in general.

-Fender first introduced the Acoustasonic Telecaster at Winter NAMM in 2019 and it’s certainly caused a stir, polarizing opinions amongst guitarists.
+Fender first introduced the Acoustasonic Telecaster at Winter NAMM in 2019 and it caused a stir, polarizing opinions amongst guitarists.
 Fender followed this up with the Acoustasonic Stratocaster in March 2020.